-It should be noted that there is no requirement that the officers executing the warrant have an actual copy of it, as long as they can prove that they were legally informed about its existence.11 This most typically takes place when an officer stops someone for a traffic violation and, after running his/her driver’s license, learns that the individual has an outstanding warrant.
+It should be noted that there is no requirement that the officers executing the warrant have an actual copy of it, as long as they can prove that they were legally informed about its existence.11 This most typically takes place when an officer stops someone for a traffic violation and, after running their driver’s license, learns that the individual has an outstanding warrant.

 Following your arrest, you will most likely be handcuffed and taken to jail.
 However, there are exceptions to this rule.

 A Summons in Lieu of an Arrest Warrant